 - The Spirit of 76, oil by Archibald Willard, given to the Town in 1880 by Marblehead native General John H. Devereux.
 Devereux’s son was the model for the drummer boy.

 - Judge Joseph Story, print of original by Gilbert Stuart.
 Marblehead native Story was appointed to the US Supreme Court in 1811 and served until 1844.
 Given in memory of 2nd Lt.
 Duncan Balfour Sleigh, who died in Vietnam, by his family.

 - Washington Crossing the Delaware December 25th, 1776, oil copy of Thomas Sully painting by William T. Bartoll.
 The original hangs in the Boston MFA.
 General John Glover’s Marblehead Regiment rowed Washington and his Army across the Delaware.

-- Washington Crossing the Delaware, oil by Emanuel Leutze.
+- Washington Crossing the Delaware, copy by an unknown artist of an oil painting by Emanuel Leutze.
 Gift of Mr. and Mrs. Russell W. Knight in 1986.